Atlanta Medication Error Lawyers

 Medications are used to heal, but they also hold the potential to harm, especially if they are improperly administered by a health care professional who is not upholding his or her standard duty of care.
 Victims of medication error suffer health issues that range from minor side effects to major illnesses.
 That is why it is vital that physicians, pharmacists, and other medical professionals exercise great caution when prescribing and providing medication to patients.
 Any negligence that results in a medication error injury or illness can be met with a lawsuit.

 If you have been injured or lost a loved one due to medication error, you may be entitled to compensation from the liable party.
 However, in order to collect on a full and fair settlement offer, you must first establish the validity of your claim and damages with supporting evidence.
-At The Law Offices of Wayne Grant, P.C., our reliable Georgia medical error attorneys have the knowledge and the resources to help you gain a strong position in your case.
+At Grant Law Office, our reliable Georgia medical error attorneys have the knowledge and the resources to help you gain a strong position in your case.
 To learn more about your rights and legal options, call us toll-free at (866) 249-5513.

 What are the Statistics on Medication Error?